amneish/gmail-collector/README.md

 ```

 ### 2. Execute the script

+#### 2a.
+Using gmail_to_pdf.bat for Windows Users
+double click on the file `gmail_to_pdf.bat`.
+A temporary terminal window will open displaying the progress of the tool.
+The terminal will display the output directory and consolidated email PDF created.

+#### 2b.
+Using Python
 Open your terminal or Command Prompt in the project directory (`<path-to-gmail-collector/>`) and run:
 ```bash
 python -m gmail_to_pdf